Are Carl Hansen Wishbone Chairs Comfortable?

 Comfort is always a top priority for anybody hunting out a new kitchen or dining room chair.
 So if you are looking to equip a house, a question is: are Carl Hansen wishbone chairs comfortable?
 Nobody wants to wriggle around in discomfort when they sit down to eat, work or for a good gossip.
 Just as bad, nobody wants a reputation for making their guests wriggle and squirm in an uncomfortable seat.

-Comfort is where the Carl Hansen Wishbone Chairs come into their own.
+Comfort is where the Carl Hansen Wishbone Chairs come-into their own.
 They have a well-deserved reputation for reliability and comfort.
 Their good name is an achievement won over more than 70 years of solid use.
 It shows no sign of fading either.
+As proud retailers of the genuine CH24 Wishbone Chair please contact us if you have any questions or queries.

 - Origins of the Wishbone Chair